Yarikx/reductor/README.md

 }
 ```

-Apt dependency on `reductor-processor` is only necessary
+the annotationProcessor dependency on `reductor-processor` is only necessary
 if you want to use features as [@CombinedState](#combine-reducers) and [@AutoReducer](#autoreducer)

 ## Getting started